MarianaRochadeSouza/Kaneohe-Bay-2018/README.md

 ###**Community composition of coral-associated Symbiodiniaceae is driven by fine-scale environmental gradients**

-by **Mariana Rocha de Souza, Carlo Caruso, Lupita R. Jones, Crawford Dury, Ruth Gates, Robert J.Toonen**
+by **Mariana Rocha de Souza, Carlo Caruso, Lupita R. Jones, Crawford Dury, Ruth Gates, Robert J. Toonen**

 **Repository contents:**
 Contains environmental data and Symbiodiniaceae high-throughput sequencing of the internal transcribed spacer region (ITS2) data used in this study and the R scripts used in the analysis and figures.